symfony/symfony-docs/security.rst

 2b) The "User Provider"
 -----------------------

-In addition to your ``User`` class, you also need a "User provider": a class that helps with a few things, like reloading the User data from the session and some optional features, like :doc:`remember me </security/remember_me>` and :doc:`impersonation </security/impersonating_user>`.
+In addition to your ``User`` class, you also need a "user provider".
+This class is responsible for reloading the User data from the session and some other optional features, such as :doc:`remember me </security/remember_me>` and :doc:`impersonation </security/impersonating_user>`.

-Fortunately, the ``make:user`` command already configured one for you in your ``security.yaml`` file under the ``providers`` key:
+The ``make:user`` command will have automatically configured one in your ``security.yaml`` file under the ``providers`` key:

 .. configuration-block::